nexiopay/payment-service-example-php/README.md

 2. Go to your location of the source directory
 	> cd payment-service-example-php

-3. Go to location of the source directory and copy example.config.php.
-Save it as config.php.
+3. Go to location of the source directory and copy `example.config.php`.
+Save it as `config.php`.
 	> cp example.config.php config.php

 4. Update the following variables in `config.php`